boatd/boatd/readme.md

 Drivers
 -------

-Drivers should implement the following functions:
+Drivers should implement the following basic functions:

   - `heading()` - Return the heading of the boat in degrees, relative to the world.